HarshaNalluru/testing-unpublished-recorder/README.md

 ## Steps to create this repo

-To leverage the recorder artifact from `azure-sdk-for-js` repo, we need the test in a specific format in terms of code as well as the folder structure.
+To leverage the recorder artifact from `azure-sdk-for-js` repo, we need the tests in a specific format in terms of code as well as the folder structure.

 ## Folder structure